-The 10 Best Solar Weapons in Destiny 2 (March 2023)
+The 10 Best Solar Weapons in Destiny 2 (July 2023)

-With the changes to the mod system in Lightfall, weapon types have become much less important and elemental type has become much more key in Destiny 2.
+With the changes to the mod system in Destiny 2: Lightfall, weapon types have become much less important and elemental type has become key.
 With that in mind, we’ve compiled a list of some of the best Solar weapons in the game.
 If you’re looking for a Solar weapon to take advantage of Harmonic Siphon, Solar Weapon Surge, or other mods, this list should be of some help.
-This list isn’t in any particular order — these are all fantastic weapons depending on what you’re looking for.
+Also, this list isn’t in any particular order — these are all great weapons depending on what you’re looking for.

+July 2023: Removed Sunshot, Ammit AR2, One Thousand Voice, Ogma PR6, Royal Executioner, and Judgment of Kelgorath.
+Added BXR-55 Battler, Vex Mythoclast, Xenophage, IKELOS_SMG_v1.0.3, Trustee, and Apex Predator.

-1. Sunshot — Best Destiny 2 Solar Weapons
+1. BXR-55 Battler — Best Destiny 2 Solar Weapons

-Do you like making things go boom?
-If so, you’ll find that Sunshot is — sorry — a blast.
-It’s one of the oldest Exotics in Destiny 2, having shipped with the base game, but it’s been updated to work with Solar 3.0 in Lightfall.
-It makes all of your enemies explode, it feels fantastic to shoot, and it even has a nice range of ornaments.
-Sunshot?
-More like Funshot.

-Obtainable from the Last Wish raid, One Thousand Voices is a powerful and unique heavy fusion rifle.
-In Lightfall it was updated to use Solar 3.0 keywords, making it even more useful than it previously was.
-Just be careful not to blow yourself up.
+The BXR-55 Battler pulse rifle gets a significant boost while hip-firing, thanks to the Legacy PR-55 Frame.
+It increases hip-firing accuracy, stability, and targeting.
+While it may be a breaking point for some, this pulse rifle features a dramatic scope zoom.
+Moreover, combine its Outlaw and Incandescent traits to decrease the rifle’s reload time and spread scorch after defeating a target.

+The IKELOS_SMG_v1.0.3 is a popular solar submachine gun with an iconic name.
+Its high-damage output and perk pool allows this to become a DPS monster.
+Feeding Frenzy increases the weapon reload for every rapid kill, stackable up to 5 times.
+Combine it with Voltshot or Frenzy traits to overcharge the weapon after reloading post-kill to Jolt in the next hit. or increase damage output by 15%, granting you 100 handling, and 100 reload speed after being in combat for 12 seconds.

-4. Ogma PR6 — Best Destiny 2 Solar Weapons
+5. Trustee — Best Destiny 2 Solar Weapons

-A true workhorse, the Ogma PR6 is a humble weapon that works wonders in higher-level content like Grandmaster Nightfalls.
-It can roll the fantastic One For All/Stats For All combo, a Demolitionist/Adrenaline Junkie combo, and a whole bunch of other great perks.
-It can be a little tough to find the perfect roll, but when you do, definitely hold onto it.
+You can never go wrong with Trustee.
+Despite being a scout rifle, which many underestimate, Trustee features a Rapid-Fire archetype, which allows it to fire full auto with more ammo reserves.
+The Bray Inheritance origin trait grants small amounts of ability energy for dealing damage.
+Also, Reconstruction will ensure that your weapon reloads automatically up to double its capacity.
+On the other hand, Incandescent scorches enemies with Solar power after defeating a target.

 6. Gjallarhorn

-The king of rocket launchers, Gjallarhorn was finally added to Destiny 2 after years of player demand in the Bungie 30th Anniversary Celebration event.
-This thing absolutely devours anything it hits, and to make matters better, it grants Wolfpack Rounds to allies wielding non-Exotic rocket launchers too.
+The king of rocket launchers, Gjallarhorn was finally added to Destiny 2‘s Grasp of Avarice dungeon during the Bungie 30th Anniversary event.
+This thing absolutely devours anything it hits, and to make matters better, it gives Wolfpack Rounds to allies wielding non-Exotic rocket launchers too.

 7. The Lament — Best Destiny 2 Solar Weapons

-If you’re using a sword in any kind of really serious endgame content in Destiny 2 right now, it’s probably The Lament.
 This Solar Exotic sword comes from a quest associated with Beyond Light, and it’s fantastic at dealing out high damage to smaller single targets in situations where you can get close.
 Any kind of boss that’s Guardian-sized is a great target for The Lament.
 Just remember to charge it up for maximum damage!

+How to Get: Destiny 2 The Lament Guide – Where to Get The Blade Pieces

 9. Cataclysmic